TheLastDance/Hexagon_2048_readme/README.md

 # Hexagonal 2048

+### Projects code is not visible because of integrity and privacy of "CodeScreen" assessments.

 - This project represents "2048" game on hexagonal canvas.
 - Also this project has possibility to select a game level via radius option.
 - To play this game you should use your keyboard keys (q,w,e,a,s,d).